Desbeers/SwiftlyChordUtilities/README.md

     var define: Convert the chord into a ChordPro 'define' string

-    func play: Play the chord with MIDI (macOS only; iOS sounds terrible)
+    func play: Play the chord with MIDI

 ## SwiftUI bits and pieces